US Open gentle as a Rose, but for how long?

 Virtually nobody, however, figures this will last.

-The USGA, under pressure to make the course playable while still delivering the toughest test in golf, didn’t set things up to be all that hard for the opening round, keeping its options open for a weekend with forecasts much like Thursday: calm winds, clouds and highs in the low-60s.
+The USGA, under pressure to make the course playable while still delivering the toughest test in golf, didn’t set things up to be all that hard for the opening round, keeping its options open for a weekend with forecasts much like Thursday: calm winds, clouds and highs in the low 60s.

 “All this golf course needs is just a little tweak here and there, and it can play a lot more difficult,” Rory McIlroy said after a 3-under 68.
 “So while the conditions are this benign and the golf course is still sort of soft and slow, you need to take advantage of it, and thankfully I did today.”